Reading Bullet Journal Ideas To Try Today

 All you need is to think about what kind of things you’d like to use your Bullet Journal for – helping you keep up your reading habit?
 Keeping track of all the books you’ve read?
 Noting on one page all the book recommendations you’re getting?

-In this post, we’ll explore a few of these ideas and find you some pages that will resonate with your needs and your style.
+In this post, we’ll explore a few of these ideas and find you pages that resonate with your needs and style.

 Oh, and be sure to check the end of the post to get some more reading journal ideas, as well as your FREE Bullet Journal printables.